Liturgical Handbook of the Russian Orthodox Church Abroad

 - At a convenient place following the consecration of the Gifts (usually during the litany before ‘Our Father’), the second Priest (or second Deacon) brings the second chalice to the holy table, together with the special ladle reserved for distributing the Blood between chalices.
 Holding the empty chalice in his left hand and the ladle in his right, he positions the lip of the empty chalice above the full chalice (which is not moved), so that, should any drop of the Blood of Christ drip from the ladle, it will fall back into the chalice rather than onto the Table.
 He thus uses the ladle to transfer sufficient Blood into the second chalice, after which it is set upon the antimins, behind the main chalice.
 The same process is repeated for any additional chalices.

 - Under no circumstances do we pour the Holy Blood directly from one chalice to another!
 The transfer is always done by means of the ladle.
+If no ladle is present, multiple chalices may not be used.

 - Under no circumstances do we add additional wine into the chalices after the consecration or distribution into multiple chalices (i.e. in order to increase the volume).
 Only the wine that has been consecrated as the Blood of Christ is distributed.